Gong Yoo: 2005–2007: Coffee Prince and breakthrough

 In 2005, he landed his first lead role in SBS's Hello My Teacher opposite Gong Hyo-jin.
 This was followed by the romance melodrama One Fine Day in 2006.

-Gong Yoo was then cast in MBC's romantic comedy Coffee Prince, which became his breakout role.
+Gong was then cast in MBC's romantic comedy Coffee Prince, which became his breakout role.
 The popularity of the drama not only solidified his status as a leading man, but also made him a hallyu star.

 2008–2015: Military enlistment and comeback

-On January 14, 2008, Gong Yoo enlisted for the mandatory service, and was discharged on December 8, 2009.
+On January 14, 2008, Gong enlisted for the mandatory service, and was discharged on December 8, 2009.
 He did eight months of frontline active service in Cheorwon and was transferred to the Defense Media Agency, where he served in the public relations department and hosted as a DJ for the army radio station.

 He made his comeback in the romantic comedy Finding Mr. Destiny, which was a medium box office hit in Korea.

 He then initiated and pursued the production of a theatrical adaptation of Gong Ji-young's novel The Crucible, a congratulatory gift from his senior for his promotion during enlistment.
 This movie was internationally released under the title Silenced.
 Upon its release on September 22, 2011, the film sparked public outrage.
 This led to a reopening of the investigations into the incidents on which the novel and film are based.
 Public demand for legislative reform reached the National Assembly, where a revised bill to target sex crimes against minors and the disabled, dubbed the Dogani Bill after the Korean title of the film, was successfully passed in late October 2011.

-Gong Yoo then starred opposite Lee Min-jung in the romantic-comedy series Big written by the Hong sisters.
+Gong then starred opposite Lee Min-jung in the romantic-comedy series Big written by the Hong sisters.
 The drama was well received, although it was criticized for its ending.